 You’re washing your hands at the kitchen sink and suddenly hear a gurgling sound.

-You’re wondering if it’s a Gremlin stuck in your drain.
+You’re wondering if it’s a Gremlin stuck in your drains.
 Most likely not – but if it’s not a beloved 80s movie creature, what is it?

 Gurgling is caused when something is preventing water or air from flowing through your drains.
 As the water slowly travels through your drains, air bubbles begin to form and create a gurgling sound.

-Whether it’s your sink, toilet or shower, all can make that gurgling sound.
+Whether it’s your sink, toilet or shower, even floor drains all can make that gurgling sound.
 The real question is – what’s causing the blockages that create the gurgling?
 Read on to find out more or contact the trusted Ottawa plumbers at Out of This World Plumbing!

-The primary cause for a gurgling drain is a complete or partial clog.
+The primary cause for a gurgling drain is a complete or partial sink, shower and bathtub clog.
 There are differences and it’s important to know how to differentiate between the two.

 When your drain is partially blocked, a complete clog isn’t far behind.
 The water will be draining slower than usual and the gurgling would have begun.

 Once you start noticing a slower drain, immediately clean your drains with drain cleaner.
-Out of This World provides an effective drain cleaner called BioOne, an environment-friendly product that achieved the EPA’s “Safer Choice” rating.
+Out of This World provides an effective drain cleaner called BioOne Drain and Sewer Products, an environment-friendly product that achieved the EPA’s “Safer Choice” rating.

-If you don’t attend to your partially blocked drain, your drain will eventually evolve into a completely blocked drain.
+If you don’t attend to your partially clogged sink drain, your drain will eventually evolve into a completely blocked drain.

 A completely blocked drain is when water begins to rise in your sink or bathtub instead of fully draining.